-Games with exacting handling models that respond to minute movements benefit from a wheel.
+It’s important to think about which games are actually suited to a racing wheel, however.
+True arcade racers often feel better with a gamepad with their drifty, larger-than-life handling at odds with a racing wheel.
+Whereas games with exacting handling models that respond to minute movements benefit from a wheel.
 On PS4 this means titles such as Project Cars, Dirt Rally and DriveClub.
 On Xbox One, Forza Motorsport 6, Assetto Corsa and F1 2016 are worth checking out.

 PC gamers have some of the above titles to try, plus some even nerdier racing sims from which they can choose – including iRacing and rFactor 2.